 Samsung Electronics Co Ltd. (KRX:005930) is the market leader in the smartphone segment, followed by its arch rival Apple Inc. (NASDAQ:AAPL).
 Currently, Samsung’s Galaxy S7 and S7 Edge are the best premium smartphones available after the recall of Galaxy Note 7 due to the global scandal of the device catching fire.
-Even after one of the biggest debacles in the smartphone history, according to a recent poll by Reuters and Ipsos, 91% of the current Samsung smartphone users are likely to purchase their next smartphone from Samsung only.
+Even after one of the biggest debacles in the smartphone history, according to a recent poll by Reuters and Ipsos, Samsung brand loyalty remains as good as Apple.
+A whopping 91% of the current Samsung smartphone users are likely to purchase their next smartphone from Samsung only.
 Also, 92% of the users are likely to buy another Samsung product in general.
 This percentage of loyalty is something that Samsung needed the most from their customers after Note 7 put the company’s image to fire.

 The survey was conducted online between October 26th and November 9th including 2,375 Samsung phone users and 3,158 Apple phone users in 50 states of the US.

 On the other hand, 92% of the current iPhone users, who participated in the survey said that they will buy their next phone from Apple only and 89% users would prefer another Apple product in general.